jwodder/linesep/docs/core.rst

     the end of the input creates an empty trailing segment.

-  - When segments are preceded by a given separator, a separator at the beginning of the input simple starts the first segment, and a separator at the end of the input creates an empty trailing segment.
+  - When segments are preceded by a given separator, a separator at the beginning of the input simply starts the first segment, and a separator at the end of the input creates an empty trailing segment.

 - Two adjacent separators always create an empty segment between them, unless